CHARLOTTE — Atrium Health and Novant Health have announced that they will require all employees to get the COVID-19 vaccine by this fall.

-On Thursday, the North Carolina Healthcare Association made it clear it’s part of a statewide push.
+The North Carolina Healthcare Association made it clear it’s part of a statewide push.
 It said it approves the mandate for health care workers in the following statement:

 “North Carolina’s hospitals and health systems exist to improve and protect the health of our communities, which is why they place patient, visitor and team member health and safety at the heart of the care they provide.
 In keeping with that goal, the North Carolina Healthcare Association strongly supports hospital and health system policies that require all hospital employees and clinical team members to be vaccinated against COVID-19.
 NCHA recognizes that each hospital and health system is unique and encourages each to determine the appropriate time to implement a requirement.
 All hospitals should continue to require other infection control measures per Centers for Disease Control and Prevention guidance, such as wearing masks and other personal protective gear.

 Our state’s health systems and hospitals have seen first-hand how debilitating and deadly this disease can be.
 When the COVID-19 vaccines were first released, the NCHA and its members strongly encouraged all North Carolinians, including hospital and health system employees, to get vaccinated against COVID-19.
 In the months since, clinical data has shown the COVID-19 vaccines to be extraordinarily safe and effective, and our best tool to prevent the spread of the disease.